Trends UD10.1 Lite USB Audio Interface

 A comparison from memory, to the similarly-priced HiFace (not EVO) would put the two interfaces neck to neck, with the HiFace winning for refinement in the treble and the UD10.1 Lite winning for its bigger and beefier bass.
 Especially with the UD10.1 Lite running in battery mode, I’d have a hard time choosing between the two.

-Due to its somewhat rough ‘n ready sound quality I wouldn’t call it an audiophile quality device per se but its neutral sound, low price, versatility and easy setup should surely be enough for many prospective buyers.
-I’d personally be curious to see what its more elaborate and more expensive sibling, the UD10.1 (not lite) is capable of.
+The UD10.1 Lite is a great converter but de to its somewhat rough sound performance, I wouldn’t call it an audiophile-quality device per se.
+Still, its neutral sound, low price, versatility, and easy setup should surely be enough for many prospective buyers.
+Given what I’ve heard so far, I’d personally be curious to see what its more elaborate and more expensive sibling, the UD10.1 (not lite) is capable of.